 Absolutely no women or children should come in contact with NKNW.
 Our packaging is very clear on this.
 You also need to be careful about letting women or children touch your shoulders before you've washed them, especially within 2 hours of application.

-Otherwise your girlfriend will end up with a moustache. . . which sounds funny for a second, but it really isn't a joke.
+Otherwise your girlfriend will end up with a mustache. . . which sounds funny for a second, but it really isn't a joke.
 Her fertility, mood, and other things can be effected.
+It may even raise her risk for cancer.

 We spell it out on the packaging.
 No Kids should touch this stuff, and No Women.

-In the morning, when your T levels are naturally highest, gently rub the appropriate dose into your shoulders.
+In the morning, when your T levels are naturally highest, gently spread the appropriate dose onto your shoulders or upper arms and let it dry.
 Thighs are also possible.
 We don't recommend any other body parts.

 The rule of thumb with a good transdermal gel is that 10% of the active ingredient is absorbed.

-After 4 to 5 weeks you can re-evaluate your dose.
+After 4 weeks or so you can re-evaluate your dose.
 Blood work is the gold standard, but the key is how you feel.
-Tripling the standard dose to 150ml per day is not unheard of, but that's the line where you should strongly consider blood work.
+Tripling the standard dose to 3mL/15mg per day is not unheard of, but that's the line where you should strongly consider blood work.
 No need to jump into anything.

-Many testosterone "boosters" contain junk ingredients that will give you a quick rush.
-Some even include like Viagra.
+Many testosterone "boosters" contain junk ingredients or things like caffeine that will give you a quick rush.
+Some even include Viagra.
 But NKNW is simple.
 Just high quality testosterone suspended in a base of powerful delivery agents.

 The base consists of: